iblazhko/docker-dev-services/README.md

 ## Usage

 - Clone or copy this repository locally, or download from [releases](https://github.com/iblazhko/docker-dev-services/releases/) page
-- Create a service set file `service-sets/<set>.local.yaml` (there is a rule in `.gitignore` to exclude `.local.yaml` files from source control)
+- Create a service set file `service-sets/<set>.local.yaml` (there is a rule in `.gitignore` to exclude `.local.yaml` files from source control); use `_template_.yaml` as a template and do not forget to change set name to something meaningful
 - Review included services `service.yaml` definitions.
 If you need to change environment variables to a service, add file `.env/<service-name>-<version>.env`.
 Typically this would be used to change default credentials.
 See corresponding service `service.env` file for a reference.

-It is recommented to organize sets by products / use cases.
+It is recommended to organize sets by products / use cases.
 E.g. if *Product1* us using ELK and MongoDB, and *Product2* uses ELK, Postgres, and Redis, you may have following sets:

 `product-sets/prod1.local.yaml`